Why do you need this?

-- If the mail does not require you to do anything, and it does not contain any reference material you need to save, don’t give it any category and be done with it once you move it to its project folder.
+- If the mail does not require you to do anything, and it does not contain any reference material you need to save, don’t give it any category and it will be out of your hair once you move it out of the inbox.

-If you have 500 mails in your inbox, you don’t have time to read epic-size mails from your colleague three cubicles over.
+If you have 500 emails in your inbox, you don’t have time to read epic-size emails from your colleague three cubicles over.
 Just mark it as “to do” or “maybe/later” and move on.

-You should be able to perform the initial sort of a 500-mail inbox in about an hour, so make snap decisions about if it requires your attention or not.
+You should be able to perform the initial sort of a 500-email inbox in about an hour, so make snap decisions about if it requires your attention or not.

 If you’re not sure what to do with the mail, mark it as “To Do” and move on to the next mail.
 You’ll have plenty of time to find out what you’re supposed to do once your inbox is emptied.